Canada is represented in Sweden by the Embassy of Canada in Stockholm. Canada also has a consulate in Göteborg.

 Canada-Sweden bilateral relations are close, positive and constructive.
 The like-minded values of Canadians and Swedes are reflected in our strong commitment to free trade, protection of human rights, peacekeeping, UN reform, and environmental protection.
 Both Canada and Sweden have been involved in areas of conflict such as Libya, Afghanistan, Sudan and off the Horn of Africa.

-Sweden has Arctic territory (although no Arctic Ocean coastline), Arctic peoples (the Sami), and does considerable Arctic research.
-As founding members of the Arctic Council, both Canada and Sweden collaborate to promote circumpolar cooperation in the Arctic region within the context of the Council, which Sweden chairs as of May 2011 until 2013, just ahead of Canada.
+Sweden has Arctic territory (although no Arctic Ocean coastline), indigenous peoples (the Sami), and does considerable Arctic research.
+As founding members of the Arctic Council, both Canada and Sweden collaborate to promote circumpolar cooperation in the Arctic region within the context of the Council, which Sweden chaired from May 2011 to May 2013, just ahead of Canada’s chairmanship between 2013 and 2015.

 The Canada-Sweden MOU on Youth Mobility was signed in spring 2007, opening the doors for enhanced person-to-person contacts among Canadian and Swedish youth.
 An increasing number of Swedes travel to Canada each year through International Experience Canada to work and travel, and Canadians come to Sweden to do the same.
 Ties between Canada and Sweden are also strengthened through bilateral agreements and exchanges between Swedish and Canadian universities.